 Section 3.
 The Recording Secretary shall keep a record of all meetings and proceedings of the Society and of the Board, keep complete lists of all members, and shall perform all duties usually pertaining to such office.

 Section 4.
-The Corresponding Secretary shall notify members of the Society and of the Board of Assistants of meetings to be held; shall make such notices and communications as may be ordered by the Society or the Governor; and report to the Secretary General and the Historian General respectively all address changes of members and transfers, change of names, deaths, dropped, resigned or reinstated members.
+The Corresponding Secretary shall notify members of the Society and of the Board of Assistants of meetings to be held; shall make such notices including dues notifications and communications as may be ordered by the Society or the Governor; and report to the Secretary General and the Historian General respectively all address changes of members and transfers, change of names, deaths, dropped, resigned or reinstated members.
 The Corresponding Secretary shall order the Past Governor Medal (to be worn by Past State Society Governors only).

 Section 5.
 The Treasurer shall take charge of the funds belonging to the Society; keep suitable books of accounts; charge, collect, receive and deposit all fees, dues, and other monies payable to the State Society; disburse authorized funds; and make a Treasurer's report at all stated meetings of the Society and Board of Assistants.
 He/she shall balance and prepare the books for an annual audit within thirty (30) days of the close of the Society's fiscal year.
 Certificates of Deposit shall require the signature of one the following officers: Treasurer or Governor.